wgoolsby/mac-setup/readme.md

 *Redo the hierarchy to better be a .dotfiles repo with setup assitance.

 * Add vim installs & plugins scripts
-* Finish migration to iTerm2
+* Finish removing webdev stuff
-  * Build a profile
-* Need to add a default .prettierrc file.
-* Add rubyenv
+* Research any needs for Swift and iOS dev
 * How to install a font with cli